xinzhan/core-services.en/help/interface/faq.md

 ## What is an organization?

 An *organization* is the entity that enables an administrator to configure groups and users, and to control single sign-on in the Experience Cloud.
-The organization functions like a log-in company that spans all the Experience Cloud products and solutions.
+The organization functions like a log-in company that spans all the Experience Cloud products and applications.
 Most often, an organization is your company name.
 However, a company can have many organizations.

 ## Where can I find my IMS Organization ID?